Firearm safety code

 Before entering a car, home or camp, completely unload your firearm.
 Ensure that the action is open and that there is no ammunition in either the breech or the magazine.

 Consider the area in which you are shooting.
 Could a ricochet occur?
-A ricochet will almost certainly result from shooting at water or smooth flat surfaces and rocks.
+A richchet will almost certainley result from shooting at water or smooth flat surfaces and rocks.
+Exercise extreme caution when dispatching downed birds on water.

 Before attempting to negotiate a fence or obstacle unload your firearm.
 Do not rely on safety catches.
 Safety catches, at best, only supplement the safe handling of firearms.